rupor-github/wsl-ssh-agent/README.md

     <span style="vertical-align:middle;">&nbsp;&nbsp;wsl-ssh-agent</span>
 </h1>

-# IMPORTANT NOTE ON HISTORY
+# IMPORTANT NOTE ON PROJECT HISTORY

 This project was started at the time when WSL2 did not exist and Microsoft just implemented AF_UNIX socket support.
 Today is is useful only when WSL1 is being required - which is really rare.
 Sharing Windows side ssh-agent with WSL2 does not need `wsl-ssh-agent.exe` at all!
 Please, read on next section on how to setup WSL2 and only continue after that only if you really working with WSL1.